wyattades/rails.macro/README.md

 ```

 As you can see, only the route definitions needed in that specific file are provided in the resulting code.
 However, this means that if you use the same route in multiple files, that route definition code will be duplicated in each file.

+The [qs](https://github.com/ljharb/qs) lib is used to encode queries, and tries to replicate Rails' `to_query` as closely as possible.

 ## Config